Protect Florida Springs Tag Grants

 Eligible applicants include federal, state or local government agencies; public and private colleges and universities; and 501(c)(3) non-profit organizations, including all-volunteer organizations (e.g., “Friends of…” groups).
 The Foundation may also, at its sole discretion, consider proposals that benefit the public from private, for-profit organizations.

 The Florida Legislature established the Protect Florida Springs specialty license plate in 2007 to fund competitive grants for community-based springs research and conservation not currently available for state funding, as well as funding of community outreach programs aimed at implementing such research findings.
 The competitive grants are administered and approved by the board of directors of the Fish & Wildlife Foundation of Florida, with input from a Springs Advisory Committee made up of springs experts and community members.
-A list of past grants can be found here for guidance.

 “Protect Florida Springs” Grant Size